 Just because PrEP is on the market, doesn’t mean we can neglect our work on HIV.
 These projects focus on the many aspects of HIV, including how to incorporate it into education, how to end stigma of those living with HIV, and how we can streamline access to HIV care in our own backyard– San Francisco.

-How to Tech for Mobile: The Basics
+How to Tech: The Basics

 “Supporting parents” can mean a lot of things.
 Parents can provide influence with their own young people, and are sometimes young people themselves.
 Learn how these speakers are engaging with parents in order to enhance youth health.
 Some of these projects target parents of youth, while others are focusing on shifting the narrative of pregnant and parenting youth.